 - Be adequately resourced.
-It will take longer than you think to get things off the ground and to reach break-even, let alone make a profit.
+It will take longer than you anticipate to get things off the ground and to reach break-even, let alone make a profit.

-- Do you like dealing with people of all different types and personalities?
-Could you do it every day?
+- Consider whether you like dealing with people of all different types and personalities, and if you could do it every day.

-- Approach the business concept strategically – develop a business plan.
+- Approach the business concept strategically by developing a business plan.